Skyscanner/backpack/packages/bpk-component-map/docs/migrating-from-v3-to-v4.md

 # Migrating from `v3` to `v4`

-`BpkMapMarker` has been completely rewritten to have a new look. **If you are not using `BpkMapMarker`, this change will not break anything for you and you can ignore this migration guide.**
+`BpkMapMarker` has been completely rewritten to have a new look and a new name — `BpkIconMarker`. **If you are not using `BpkMapMarker`, this change will not break anything for you and you can ignore this migration guide.**

 ## History and rationale